-If we experience delays in obtaining approval or if we fail to obtain approval of INVELTYS, KPI-121 0.25% or any other product candidate that we develop, the commercial prospects for such product candidate may be harmed and our ability to generate revenues will be materially impaired.
+If we experience delays in obtaining approval or if we fail to obtain approval of KPI-121 0.25% or any other product candidate that we develop, the commercial prospects for such product candidate may be harmed and our ability to generate revenues will be materially impaired.

-If the FDA does not conclude that INVELTYS and KPI-121 0.25% satisfy the filing and approval requirements under Section 505(b)(2) of the Federal Food Drug and Cosmetics Act, or if the requirements for such product candidates under Section 505(b)(2) are not as we expect, the approval pathway for those product candidates may take longer, cost more and entail greater complications and risks than anticipated, and may not be successful.
+If the FDA does not conclude that KPI-121 0.25% satisfies the filing and approval requirements under Section 505(b)(2) of the Federal Food Drug and Cosmetics Act, or if the requirements KPI-121 0.25% under Section 505(b)(2) are not as we expect, the approval for KPI-121 0.25% may take longer, cost more and entail greater complications and risks than anticipated, and may not be achieved.

 The Drug Price Competition and Patent Term Restoration Act of 1984, also known as the Hatch-Waxman Act, added Section 505(b)(2) to the Federal Food, Drug and Cosmetic Act, or FDCA.
-Section 505(b)(2) permits the filing of an NDA where at least some of the information required for approval comes from studies that were not conducted by or for the applicant, and for which the applicant has not received a right of reference, which could expedite the development program for INVELTYS and KPI-121 0.25% by potentially decreasing the amount of preclinical and clinical data that we would need to generate in order to obtain FDA approval.
+Section 505(b)(2) permits the filing of an NDA where at least some of the information required for approval comes from studies that were not conducted by or for the applicant, and for which the applicant has not received a right of reference, which could expedite the development program for KPI-121 0.25% by potentially decreasing the amount of preclinical and clinical data that we would need to generate in order to obtain FDA approval.

-We intend to seek FDA approval of INVELTYS and KPI-121 0.25% through the Section 505(b)(2) regulatory pathway and the FDA has accepted for filing our NDA for the approval of INVELTYS through the Section 505(b)(2) regulatory pathway.
-The FDA may refuse to file an application if it does not, on its face, contain information required under section 505(b)(2) of the act and the relevant implementing regulations.
-The FDA has also indicated that it will not file a 505(b)(2) application for a product that is a duplicate of a drug that is eligible for approval as a generic drug under section 505(j) of the FDCA.
-We do not believe that INVELTYS or KPI-121 0.25% is a duplicate of a drug product that is eligible for approval as a generic drug.
+We intend to seek FDA approval of KPI-121 0.25% through the Section 505(b)(2) regulatory pathway.
+The FDA previously approved INVELTYS through the Section 505(b)(2) regulatory pathway.
+The FDA may refuse to accept for filing an application if it does not, on its face, contain information required under section 505(b)(2) of the act and the relevant implementing regulations.
+The FDA has also indicated that it will not file a 505(b)(2)

+application for a product that is a duplicate of a drug that is eligible for approval as a generic drug under section 505(j) of the FDCA.
+We do not believe that KPI-121 0.25% is a duplicate of a drug product that is eligible for approval as a generic drug.

-If the FDA does not allow us to pursue the Section 505(b)(2) regulatory pathway as anticipated, we may need to conduct additional clinical trials, provide additional data and information and meet additional standards for regulatory approval.
-If this were to occur, the time and financial resources required to obtain FDA approval for INVELTYS and KPI-121 0.25%, and complications and risks associated with approval of INVELTYS and KPI-121 0.25%, would likely substantially increase.
-Even if we are allowed to pursue the Section 505(b)(2) pathway to FDA approval, we cannot assure you that INVELTYS and KPI-121 0.25% will receive the requisite approvals for commercialization.
+If the FDA does not allow us to pursue the Section 505(b)(2) regulatory pathway as anticipated, we may need to conduct additional non-clinical and clinical trials, provide additional data and information and meet additional standards for regulatory approval.
+If this were to occur, the time and financial resources required to obtain FDA approval for KPI-121 0.25%, and complications and risks associated with approval of KPI-121 0.25%, would likely substantially increase.
+Even if we are allowed to pursue the Section 505(b)(2) pathway to FDA approval, we cannot assure you that KPI-121 0.25% will receive the requisite approvals for commercialization.